JACK STARR: How long have you been playing and what made you start in the first place?

 Who are your main influences and why are they?

 JACK STARR: My main influences are Beck, Clapton, Page, Hendrix, B.B.
-King, Johnny Winter and the highly underated Kim Simmons.
+King, Johnny Winter, and the highly underrated Kim Simmons.
 I also liked Bill Nelson of Be Bop Deluxe and Joe Walsh.
 In fact, the only reason I ended up going to my senior prom was that it had been advertised that Joe Walsh was to be playing.
-When I got there, I found out that the Brooklyn Bridge were standing in.
+When I got there, I found out that the Brooklyn Bridge was standing in.
 What a letdown!

 You have played with some very famous and infamous people like Ozzy and Dee Snider.
 Out of all these, who did you enjoy playing with the most and why?

 BERNIE TORME: Hey, whatchit!
 I’m Irish.
-I’d rather be called a native martian than an englishman!
+I’d rather be called a native martian than an Englishman!
 Let’s clear that one up right away.
 But, you are right about the metal and hard rock scene and I suppose we all have an opinion on it.
 My rant is that I think rock and metal started out with everyone trying to be different and do their own thing and, as time has gone on, the record company corporates don’t want that, they want identical stuff, all recorded in the same studios, same equipment, same guitars, same amps, same engineers and producers, same production values, pretty much the same sounds.
 So, when something is successful, they all try to sign copies of it and record it all the same way again.
 It’s a niche market and they want the product in the niche to be interchangeable.
 That’s pretty much taken the originality out of it and has made it a lot more boring.
-One thrash band meant that virtually nothing but thrash bands got signed for a period of time, one numetal band and suddenly that was all there was.
-And the media in music has always pretty much played ball with the money, they need the advertising after all.
+One thrash band meant that virtually nothing but thrash bands got signed for a period of time, one nu-metal band and suddenly that was all there was.
+And the media in music has always pretty much-played ball with the money, they need the advertising after all.
 Accountants shaking hands with other accountants.
 So instead of being interesting and taking chances and being dangerous and varied like it should be, it has become very identical, and dare I say it again, boring.
-The thing is all of the music biz subscribes to the same untruth, that more sales equals better music.
+The thing is all of the music biz subscribe to the same untruth, that more sales equal better music.
 So what makes Michael Jackson or Madonna or Britney Spears or Justin Timberlake a “great artist”, large sales, also makes Metallica or whoever else in metal a “great artist” in the eyes of the biz.
-Of course they may well be, but good just equals good, and large sales just equals large sales, and the two don’t necessarily have anything to do with each other.
-So rock and metal people should start thinking less about sales and start thinking more about the music, thats how it started, thats how it should still be.
+Of course, they may well be, but good just equals good, and large sales just equal large sales, and the two don’t necessarily have anything to do with each other.
+So rock and metal people should start thinking less about sales and start thinking more about the music, that’s how it started, that’s how it should still be.
 Forget the major deal, start your own label and get on with doing it.
 Being an imitator or a cliche ain’t the way, try to do something different.
-Rock and metal needs to take chances, one Metallica or Limp Bizkit or Zeppelin was enough.
-And it all suited the corporate biz splitting it all up into tribal nonsense like numetal or thrash or whatever, and saying such and such a band was the largest selling black metal /thrash unit in north east Switzeland or something, they were then a “great artist” in an ever decreasing area, but therefore more promotable.
+Rock and metal need to take chances, one Metallica or Limp Bizkit or Zeppelin was enough.
+And it all suited the corporate biz splitting it all up into tribal nonsense like numetal or thrash or whatever, and saying such and such a band was the largest selling black metal /thrash unit in northeast Switzerland or something, they were then a “great artist” in an ever decreasing area, but therefore more promotable.
 What a load of old bollocks.
-Lets get back to ground level, more small labels, more people doing it themselves on the web or at gigs or whatever, and more gigs.
+Let’s get back to ground level, more small labels, more people doing it themselves on the web or at gigs or whatever, and more gigs.
 Big is not necessarily better.
-And I like bands from all parts of it, if its good its good, but the assumption is that people are so narrow minded that they only like one type of rock or metal now.
-The whole point of the thing was that it was about NOT being narrow minded.
+And I like bands from all parts of it, if it’s good it’s good, but the assumption is that people are so narrow-minded that they only like one type of rock or metal now.
+The whole point of the thing was that it was about NOT being narrow-minded.
 What a ridiculous situation to get to.
-Its all cool if its good: you don’t need to stick to one type of beer to get drunk.
+It’s all cool if it’s good: you don’t need to stick to one type of beer to get drunk.
 We got divided and ruled, and we were too stupid to even see it.
-Lets change that.
-Do it ground level, like the punks did in the UK in the seventies.
+Let’s change that.
+Do it ground level, as the punks did in the UK in the seventies.
 Though that was indeed the beginning of divide and rule.
 Accountants rule the world at the moment, so don’t look to the accountants for salvation, they’re perfectly happy the way it is, do it yourself.
 They never were that clever anyway.

-Maybe web radio is a chance, though its a bit of a joke here so far.
-Safer than the commercial stations and no audience anyway.
-It would be great to have live band sessions on the web, if they ever get over arguing about copyright, which lets face it was a concept dragged into the music biz so that corporations could protect their income and accountants could remain happy…
+Maybe web radio is a chance, though it’s a bit of a joke here so far.
+Safer than the commercial stations and has no audience anyway.
+It would be great to have live band sessions on the web if they ever get over arguing about copyright, which let’s face it was a concept dragged into the music biz so that corporations could protect their income and accountants could remain happy…

-I don’t know what you think the answer to that question is, I’d be interested to hear, but I understand with Savage Sky it was a Greek label that financed it which is quite ground breaking in itself, how did that come about?
-Again I’d like to ask about your influences on that, some of it appears a bit celtic, and reminds me a bit of a heavier Thin Lizzy, who I was a big fan of, were they an influence.
-If not them, then whats the origins of the celtic-y stuff?
+I don’t know what you think the answer to that question is, I’d be interested to hear it, but I understand with Savage Sky it was a Greek label that financed it which is quite groundbreaking in itself, how did that come about?
+Again I’d like to ask about your influences on that, some of it appears a bit Celtic, and reminds me a bit of a heavier Thin Lizzy, who I was a big fan of, were they an influence.
+If not them, then whats the origins of the Celtic-y stuff?